-Review Process:
+Review Process

-The Indiana University Health Grants Administration Office receives applications for educational programs support by the Values Fund.
+The Indiana University Health Grants Administration Office receives applications from CTSI for educational programs supported by the Values Fund.
 Applications are assigned to education reviewers.
-The members of Education Review committee then meet for discussion. evaluation, scoring, ranking and prioritization of the applications.
+The members of Education Review committee then meet for discussion, evaluation, scoring, ranking and prioritization of the applications; this typically happens in March.

 The Indiana University Health Values Fund for Education Review Team will make recommendations for funding to the two separate Indiana University Health Board of Directors subcommittees, one on Research & Education and the other on the Values, Ethics, Social Responsibility, & Pastoral Services.
-Once the review team's recommendations are approved by both subcommittees, awards are announced.
+Once the review team's recommendations are approved by both subcommittees, awards are announced - the timeline for announcements is typically by end of each May with projects starting in July.